hotsphink/proposal-defer-import-eval/README.md

 Another solution here, would be to eagerly evaluate any async modules, while leaving the rest of the lazy graph, lazy.
-The lazy graph will in any case have some already-evaluated nodes, as other parts off the module graph may share a resource with it.
+The lazy graph will in any case have some already-evaluated nodes, as other parts of the module graph may share a resource with it.

 ### Impact on web related code